Nights of Horror: Obscenity trial

 Dr. Wertham had previously spoken out about the dangers of comic books in his 1954 book Seduction of the Innocent, specifically attacking some of Joe Shuster's previous work in Superman.
-He stated "We have established the basic ingredients of the most numerous and widely read comic books: violence, sadism, and cruelty" Unbeknownst to him, Shuster also drew the book that Wertham would launch an obscenity attack against.
+He stated "We have established the basic ingredients of the most numerous and widely read comic books: violence, sadism, and cruelty".
+Unbeknownst to him, Shuster also drew the book that Wertham would launch an obscenity attack against.
 Wertham presented to the court that Jack Koslow had "fancied himself a Superman...became steeped in horror comics, his mind becoming filled with all the thrill of violence, murder, and cruelty described in them".
 Wertham presented a chart comparing the activities of the Thrill Killers to the scenes in Nights of Horror, and asked that the law ban all types of literature like Nights of Horror, for the sake of the safety of children.
 On September 10, 1954, the Corporation Council of New York, out of the mayor's office, filed a court motion asking for an injunction to ban the sale of Nights of Horror.
-The police commissioner of the City of New York stated "It is the informed opinion of those police officials..that there is a definite relationship between the types of crime portrayed in Nights of Horror and similar works, and the crimes of sex and violence which beset the City of New York today".
+The police commissioner of the City of New York stated "It is the informed opinion of those police officials that there is a definite relationship between the types of crime portrayed in Nights of Horror and similar works, and the crimes of sex and violence which beset the City of New York today".

 The booklets were blamed for a series of juvenile violence crime going back to June 1954, when they were first published.
-Corporation Counsel Adrian P. Burke obtained a court order on September 11, 1954 to restrain five bookshops in Times Square from distributing or selling the books: Kingsley Books Inc, Metropolitan Books, Time Square Bookshop, Pelley Bookshop, and Publishers Outlet.
+Corporation Counsel Adrian P. Burke obtained a court order on September 11, 1954, to restrain five bookshops in Times Square from distributing or selling the books: Kingsley Books Inc, Metropolitan Books, Time Square Bookshop, Pelley Bookshop, and Publishers Outlet.
 All of the sellers had to surrender their copies of the books for disposal.
 Kingsley Books and Time Square Bookshop appealed to the New York State Court in 1955, arguing that banning the book was a violation of their First Amendment rights.
-Judge Matthew M. Levy stated "The booklets in evidence offer naught but glorified concepts of lustful and vicious concupiscence, and by their tenor deride love and virtue, invite crime and voluptuousness, and excite lecherous desires", and that they were strictly pornography, which fell under current obscenity standards.
-He argued "In short, the volumes of "Nights of Horror" in evidence before me are obscene and constitute pornography — "dirt for dirt's sake".
+Judge Matthew M. Levy stated "The booklets in evidence offer naught but glorified concepts of lustful and vicious concupiscence, and by their tenor deride love and virtue, invite crime and voluptuousness, and excite lecherous desires", and that they were strictly pornography, which fell under then-current obscenity standards.
+He argued "In short, the volumes of Nights of Horror in evidence before me are obscene and constitute pornography — 'dirt for dirt's sake'".
 Though he said it was not the court's job to become a censor or "book burner", he had to uphold the judicial responsibility of concern for safety, and upheld the ban of the publication, distribution, and sale of the book, as well as the seizure of all copies for destruction.